COSD-PANDA/datasd_council_report_2017/main/data_release.md

 * Are there any plans to change where the data is stored or make updates to underlying technologies?

 * What is the time period covered in the data?
-How far back can we rely on the quality of the data?
+How far back can the City rely on the quality of the data?

 * What does each field mean, and what are the possible values for each field?

-* Are there any special notes, circumstances or caveats we need to explain for users?
+* Are there any special notes, circumstances or caveats the City needs to explain for users?

 * How can we connect to the source system to build an automated extraction pipeline?